 Firearms Safety & Training Basics

-The following videos are intended to provide basic information on firearms safety and the functions and use of a variety of firearms and related information.
+The following videos and articles are intended to provide basic information on firearms safety and the functions and use of a variety of firearms and related information.
 There are many points of view on shooting techniques, so you are always encouraged to do your own research to find those that help you improve your shooting skills.
 You are encouraged to attend a formal firearms training course, with a licensed firearms instructor, usually offered by local firearms merchants.
 Research the types of firearms training available and choose the best course(s) for you.

 United States Bill of Rights

 "Never draw a gun on a man unless you intend to kill him.
 And believe me, if you do intend to kill him he will already know it.
 Then he will feel the cold breath of the tomb. ― George S. Patton Jr.

 1 - ALWAYS Assume that ALL Firearms are loaded.

 2 - Keep firearms pointed in a safe direction AT ALL TIMES.
 Never point, LOADED or UNLOADED, toward anything you are not willing to destroy.

 3 - Keep your finger off the trigger until you are ready to shoot.

 4 - Be sure of your target and aware of what is beyond it.
 Your bullet may pass through your target and hit what is beyond it.